SuperRishi007/CyberSecurityLabs-CTFS/Pyrat/README.md

 ### Custom App Requirments

 1. Loop through a list of possible parameters
-2. tell me if the parameter is correct
+2. Tell me if the parameter is correct
-3. send the request to the IP on port 8000
+3. Send the request to the IP on port 8000

 ## Custom Python Script to fuzz for the endpoint